Emergency and accessibility notices

 The Legislative Building is wheelchair accessible.
-Access ramps are located at the south basement entrance and the north entrance.
+An access ramp is located at the south doors.
+Staff will be available to assist you when you arrive and can redirect you to other entrances, if needed.
 The access ramp for Whitney Block is at the west entrance.
 A limited number of wheelchairs are available to visitors upon request.
-Please inquire with an officer of the Legislative Security Service when you arrive.
+Please inquire with an officer of the Legislative Protective Service when you arrive.

 Information and tours

 Want to go on a public tour or ask a question?
 Check in with the officer of the Legislative Protective Service at the main entrance.
 They will put you in contact with an Information Officer who can help you.
 The main entrance is on the south side of the building.
 It faces University Avenue.
 Drop by the information desk in the lobby to learn about tours, visiting options, and services at the Legislative Assembly.

 Weekends and holidays (from Victoria Day to Labour Day): 9 a.m. to 5 p.m.

 For tour schedules, please visit Tour options.
 For more information, contact 416-325-0061.

 All visitors will be asked to show government-issued photo identification before entering the Legislative Building.
 You will be given a visitor pass that you must wear during your visit.
 When you leave the building, you must return the pass to a Legislative Protective Service officer.

 Search and screening